INTERESTING FACTS ABOUT NIAGARA FALLS

 Group of 3 Majestic Niagara Waterfalls

-As a geological wonder, a majestic waterfall is a group of three waterfalls: the most significant Horseshoe falls, also called Canadian falls, and two smaller waterfalls, the American Falls and Bridal veil Falls, which lie within the USA.
+As a geological wonder, a majestic waterfall is a group of three waterfalls: the most significant Horseshoe falls, also called Canadian falls, Bridal veil Falls, and the American Falls.

 Horseshoe fall is the largest Niagara waterfall and the most powerful waterfall in North America.
-Almost 90% of the Niagara River flows from the Horseshoe Falls.
+Almost 90% of the Niagara River flows over this Niagara Fall.
 It is also known as Canadian falls because of the location between Goat Island and Table Rock.
 Only a tiny piece of the Horseshoe fall is located within the USA.
 With its beauty and height of 51 m, it is a favorite tourist place for millions of people every year.